 16. Soap dispenser

 Instead of getting a soap dispenser, just use the old-fashioned glass jar!
-This won’t need frequent refills, (if you use a bigger jar), it is durable, rust-free and good-looking.
+This won’t need frequent refills, (if you use a bigger jar), it is durable, rust-free, and good-looking.

 You can try to look for dispenser lids in some second-hand stores, or you can find cheap soap dispenser lids on Amazon.

 17. Table decor for events

-You can decorate mason jars in hundreds of ways, and you can use them for decor for different events, such as Weddings, Birthdays, and Holiday parties.
+You can decorate glass jars in hundreds of ways, and you can use them for decor for different events, such as Weddings, Birthdays, and Holiday parties.
 You can find a lot of ideas and inspiration on Pinterest.

 Glass jar lamps can be a super fun DIY project.
 It is ideal for both indoor and outdoor decoration.

 19. Positivity jar

 Fill up a jar with small, positive notes.
 Take a note every day, or every time you feel a bit down, or sad.